 - Poor customer service

 Fed up of waiting for hot water to take a bath?
-With a Rheem RTE 13 Electric tankless water heater you no longer have to wait.
+With a Rheem RTE 13 you no longer have to wait.
 This is an instant heater which gives you hot water on demand, and is ideal for use in point-of-use applications.

-The Rheem tankless water heater works on a standard 1/2” water connection and has temperature control LEDs which indicate active elements and when on standby mode.
+The Rheem RTE 13 works on a standard 1/2” water connection and has temperature control LEDs which indicate active elements and when on standby mode.
 Compact in size, it conveniently fits almost anywhere to work with your washing machines, showers and dishwasher.

 - Fit for use anywhere hot water is needed- in homes, condos, hospitals, apartments, restaurants, hotels, boats, offices and laboratories.